 The zoning dispute

-Mr. Apostol began a challenge to the zoning of the Shearwater sites and asked to have it changed from single-family back to multiple-family zoned, as it had been before 1957.
+Mr. Apostol began a challenge to the zoning of the Shearwater sites and asked to have it changed from single-family back to multiple-family zoning, as it had been before 1957.
 The reason he gave for so for doing so was that a reasonable financial return could not be had by building single-family houses.
 In his first court challenge, Mr. Apostol prevailed on the basis of not having been notified in writing that the zoning had been changed to single-family.
 The court threw the zoning decision back to the Planning Commission of the City of Seattle for a review and another vote.

 The differences between a townhome and a duplex were difficult to understand.
 Apostol was trying to give the appearance of single-family buildings but with maximized occupancy so that essentially there would be two-story buildings of two to four dwelling units on each lot.
 This was how he planned to make the Shearwater development add-up financially and come out with a reasonable profit.

 In order to step up the pressure on the community club, in March 1968 Apostol began to build tiny, 600-square-foot rental houses on his Shearwater sites.
 He claimed that he couldn’t wait any longer to start receiving income from the project and that he would only cease building the rental units if the Wedgwood Community Club would endorse his rezone proposal.
 (Newspaper reference: Seattle Times March 31, 1968, page 102.
 Photo of one of the “little houses” is on page 112.)

 The little houses and the final decision on zoning